symfony/symfony-docs/book/http_cache.rst

   With ESI, you can even cache an entire page for 60 minutes, but an embedded sidebar for only 5 minutes.

-Since caching with HTTP isn't unique to Symfony, many articles already exist on the topic.
+Since caching with HTTP isn't unique to Symfony2, many articles already exist on the topic.
 If you're new to HTTP caching, we *highly* recommend Ryan Tomayko's article `Things Caches Do`_.
 Another in-depth resource is Mark Nottingham's `Cache Tutorial`_.